 Resident students will receive mail at the commons desk in their housing area.
 Only mail addressed to the current occupant of the room and with the official occupant’s name will be processed.
 During the academic year, the mailbox number is the same as the student's room number.
 During summer session, the mailbox number may be different from the room number.
 The combination to the mailbox is issued with the room key and is also available on eLiving.

 Mail for resident students should be addressed as follows:

 Room Number, Residence Hall

-For mail to be forwarded at the end of the academic year, the student will need to update their permanent address in eLion.
+If you want mail to be forwarded at the end of the academic year, you will need to update your permanent address in eLion.

-Animals and pets of any type are not permitted in residence halls for reasons of sanitation and safety, with the exception of one small tank, not more than 5 gallons (U.S.) for tropical fish or goldfish.
+Animals and pets of any type are not permitted in residence halls for reasons of sanitation and safety.
+Tropical fish or goldfish in a small tank, not more than five gallons (U.S.), are allowed.
 Service animals for individuals with disabilities are permitted for visitors.
 Students with a need should contact the Office of Disability Services.

 There is a limited storage space in each commons building for trunks and suitcases.
 Due to fire safety concerns, boxes and cartons of any kind cannot be stored.
-Students should see Housing management staff for details.
+See Housing management staff for details.
 The University is not responsible for loss of items placed in storage rooms.

 In addition to the foregoing, the University reserves the right to cancel or deny a contract to a student, or to change the assignment of a student, if that student engages in the following conduct:

 - Jeopardizes the safety and/or well-being of him/herself or other residents